The Panda–Mizzou Scholars Program is the newest honors scholarship program.

 Dedicated to supporting efforts, across the nation, to improve healthcare and primary, secondary, and post-secondary education, Andrew and Peggy Cherng have made it one of their personal missions to provide the means to expand the number of highly trained teachers and healthcare professionals.

-The Panda–Mizzou Scholars program is one of many programs that they have sponsored that ensures a future pipeline, ties together some of Mizzou’s greatest strengths, and gives undergraduates the means and mechanisms to pursue studies that will benefit them, their communities, and the country.
+The Panda–Mizzou Scholars program is one of many programs they have sponsored that ensures a future pipeline, ties together some of Mizzou’s greatest strengths, and gives undergraduates the means and mechanisms to pursue studies that will benefit them, their communities, and the country.

 This is a need-based scholarship of up to $2,500 per academic year.
 The scholarship is renewable each academic year until 2024.
 Some students may be eligible for more.